oracle/weblogic-kubernetes-operator/site/config-overrides.md

   * Override templates (also known as situational configuration templates), with names and syntax as described in [Override template names and syntax](#override-template-names-and-syntax).
   * A file named `version.txt` that contains the string `2.0`.
 * Set your domain resource `configOverrides` to the name of this configuration map.
+* If templates leverage 'secret macros':
   * Create Kubernetes secrets that contain template macro values.
   * Set your domain `configOverrideSecrets` to reference the aforementioned secrets.
 * Stop all running WebLogic Server pods in your domain.
 (See [Server Lifecycle](server-lifecycle.md).)
 * Start or restart your domain.
 (See [Server Lifecycle](server-lifecycle.md).)
+* Verify your overrides are taking effect.
+(See [Debugging](#debugging)).

 For a detailed walk-through of these steps, see the [Step-by-step guide](#step-by-step-guide).